TheAsianFish/cse110-lab1/index.md

 I am a programmer interested in **software engineering**, *machine learning*, and building real systems that people can use.

 > I like learning by building projects and figuring out how systems work end to end.
+> I love collaborating with other passionate engineers and programmers.
+> I love dogs.

 ## Programmer Profile
 Some things I enjoy working on: